equinor/radix-cli/README.md

 ### Interactively

 CLI will use users privileges to access the Radix API server.
 Context information is stored in the `<home>/.radix` folder.
-First time you run it (i.e. `rx list applications`) a prompt is provided for you to authenticated with Azure using a device code flow.
+First time you run it (i.e. `rx follow environment -a <your application> -e <your environment>`) a prompt is provided for you to authenticated with Azure using a device code flow.
 A message like this appears in your terminal:

 `To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code ABCDEFGHI to authenticate.`